The Hidden Dangers of Water

 The research on rats found measurable amounts of aluminum in their brains after just one glass of aluminum treated water.

 Walton observed: “We really should look seriously at revisiting this possibility that aluminum addition to foods and drinking water is a health hazard.”
 Due to the concerns about a link between aluminum and Alzheimer’s disease, Sydney, Australia’s largest city, is already gradually withdrawing aluminum treatment of water.

 Using aluminum to purify water may be even more dangerous than the use of fluoride and chlorine in our water.
 It is believed that the problem is worsened by the action of fluoride in facilitating the absorption of aluminum.

 The Worsening Contamination of Water

-It has been estimated that 53 million people in North America, about 20 percent of the population, have been drinking water that is contaminated with feces, radiation, lead, or other poisons.
+It has been estimated that 53 million Americas, about 20 percent of the population, have been drinking water that is contaminated with feces, radiation, lead, or other poisons.
 This is according to data collected by the United States Environmental Protection Agency in 1993-1994.
-This was a 7.6 million increase over 1992!
+This was a 7.6 million increase since 1992!

 The EWG conservatively attributed at least 1000 deaths each year, and about 400,000 cases of waterborne illness, to contaminated tap water.
 Besides hazards for the unsuspecting general population, experts have noted the serious health consequences that exist for infants and children.